 Spring Planting Days to Maturity: About 90 days

 Description: Asian Tempest, also known as Seoul Sister, is a fiery hot garlic, with a spicy lingering aftertaste when eaten raw, that sweetens and becomes tangy when cooked.
 It's often referred to tasting like a sweet pepper, and garlic, once cooked.
 Asian Tempest is known for growing a very long garlic scape, that's perfect for raw eating, pickling, or using in floral arrangements.
 Asian Tempest is an early grower, and produces small bulbs, with 5-7 easy to peel, jumbo, deep violet, crescent shaped cloves.
 Its white and purple streaked wrappers are firm and tight, with decent storage capabilities.
 This variety originally originated from South Korea, and is well suited for most US regions.
-However, in places with hot early summers, its growth may not be as well.
+However, in places with hot early summers, its growth may not be as good.
 (I haven't grown this variety in South Florida yet, so I cannot attest to it growing in a zone 10b at this moment).

 ****Limited stock, and offered on a first come first serve basis.
 If we run out of a variety that you pre-ordered, then we will contact you.
 If we have a substitution then we will offer it to you, if we do not, we will give you a refund.
 You can choose to not accept the substitution, and receive a refund as well.****